Canadienwolf/expenseTracker/README.md

 Then run:
 dotnet run --launch-profile "http"

+## Note
+- Depending on which version of SDK you have, you might have to change the version i global.json in the backend.
+I have tested that version 8 and version 9 works.

 ## Frontend
 Open the project using IDE of your choice.

+Before being able to start the application, npm i has to be run to install node_modules.

 To start the frontend application, navigate to the following folder in the terminal:
 (Signicat\expenseTracker)